Medicare FAQs

 There are some general principles that provide a framework for understanding what can or can’t be billed.

 A foundational principle is the ‘complete medical service’ principle, which means that each Medicare service must fully meet all elements of the MBS item on its own.
 For example, if a major surgery involves several procedures that could otherwise be billed as individual procedures but which are part and parcel of the major surgery, only the major surgical item can be billed.
 Conversely, if each necessary procedure can ‘stand on its own’ and each descriptor is fully met, each can billed.
+All aspects should be adequately documented in the medical record to substantiate the claim/s.

 Links: